particle1331/model-deployment/README.md

 # model-deployment

-Template for deploying machine learning models.
+Template for creating a package for training and testing an ML model and deploying a FastAPI app that serves predicitons from the model.